Tony405-spec/Tony405-spec/README.md

 ### ⚠️ SYSTEM WARNING

 > This node is continuously self-upgrading.
 Unexpected intelligence spikes are to be expected.
-> ⚠️ Resistance is futile — automation is inevitable.
+> ⚠️ Resistance is futile — automation is inevitable 😁.
 > _“Any sufficiently advanced bug is indistinguishable from a feature.
 Eliminating both.”_

 ---